NinjaTrader was recognized as the “Best Broker for Trading Silver (SI) Futures in the United States” by BrokerChooser for 2026 and 2025.*

 Supply and Demand

 A decrease in silver production due to labor disputes or higher energy costs can reduce supply, driving prices higher.
-Alternatively, improved recycling techniques, the liquidation of silver stockpiles, and reduced manufacturing and economic activity can all contribute to higher supply and lower demand, which can drive silver prices lower.
+Alternatively, improved recycling techniques, liquidation of silver stockpiles, and reduced manufacturing and economic activity can all contribute to higher supply and lower demand, which can drive silver prices lower.

 Geopolitical and Geoeconomic Factors